 (see Two Years (and Thousands of Bugs) of Static Analysis for practical advice on using /analyze)

-I have ETW tracing running on my machine 24×7.
-Data is recorded to a 300 MB circular buffer and I can type Win+A to record a trace at anytime.
+I have ETW tracing running on my machine 24×7 via UIforETW.
+Data is recorded to a ~300 MB circular buffer and I can type Ctrl+Win+C to record a trace at anytime.
 This was designed for ease of use when recording traces while playing a game, but it’s also handy when your desktop is locked up and you still need to record a trace.
-Microsoft’s wprui has a similar design with Ctrl+Win+C as its global shortcut.
 After recording a trace I managed to cancel the build and regain control of my desktop.
 Then I analyzed the trace and figured out what was going on.

-(see Xperf Basics: Recording a Trace (the easy way) for how to record a trace with wprui)
+(see Xperf Basics: Recording a Trace (the ultimate easy way) for how to record a trace with UIforETW)

 The question “why is my computer unresponsive when doing dozens of simultaneous compiles” is difficult to answer – it’s too broad.
 With dozens of compilers all fighting for CPU time it is normal for any given thread to be CPU starved some of the time.
 I needed to find a more tightly scoped question to investigate.